ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 The following abilities might appear, depending on setting:
 * Military — its ability to defend itself from outside threats, and to aggressively achieve its own aims through force of arms (for settings where communities of the size you’re tracking  eld their own armed units)
 * Magic — the collective ability of its people to perform supernatural acts (for fantasy worlds)
-* Technology — its access to specialized, rare or secret devices or scienti c knowledge not shared by its rivals (for post- apocalyptic or SF worlds)
+* Technology — its access to specialized, rare or secret devices or scientific knowledge not shared by its rivals (for post- apocalyptic or SF worlds)

 Similar communities in the genre, should have the same set of resources.

-### 10.1.2 Specify an interval.
+### 8.1.2 Specify an interval.

 Your GM chooses a suitable interval to mark changes in resources.
 For genres bound by the agricultural season, this is usually a season, for a military genre it might be a campaign, for a ship a voyage.

-### 10.1.3 Assigning Ability Ratings
+### 8.1.3 Assigning Ability Ratings

-Your GM distributes the following ratings between the  ve abilities: 12W, 9W, 18, 18, and 12.
+Your GM distributes the following ratings between the five abilities: 12W, 9W, 18, 18, and 12.
 Note that the size of the group doesn’t affect the ratings.

 Your GM may create a questionnaire that asks the players to make choices about the history of their community.
 They can choose their multiple-choice answers by consensus, majority vote, or take turns.
 Each question secretly assigns a score to one or more resource types.
 When you’re done, rank the resources in the order of the scores, assigning the high ratings to the highest questionnaire results and the lowest to the low.

 A questionnaire introduces your setting in a punchy, interactive format, and tailors the community to the players’ desires, increasing their investment in it.

-### 10.1.4 Resource Notation
+### 8.1.4 Resource Notation

 Your GM will keep track of modifiers to community resources with a copy of the following record sheet.
 They will use a pencil, because the numbers will fluctuate.

 Your GM lists the names and ratings of your chosen resources in the first row.
 Under the total column for each, your GM will list the total current modifier.
-Under the PC column, your GM lists bonuses resulting from PC activities (as opposed to uncemented background events.)
+Under the PC column, your GM lists bonuses resulting from PC activities (as opposed to un-cemented background events.)
 When PCs cement a background benefit, your GM adds its bonus to the PC column.

 When PC activity reduces a penalty but does not eliminate it, your GM will alter the entry under the Total column to reflect the reduction, but leave the PC column blank.